-Within the City there are Special Review Districts that are within the purview of certain Council create Boards.
-Each of the Special Review Districts have a set of design standards that are used by the Boards i making decisions regarding applications submitted for work to be done within the districts.
+Within the City there are Special Review Districts that are within the purview of certain Council created Boards.
+Each of the Special Review Districts have a set of design standards that are used by the Boards in making decisions regarding applications submitted for work to be done within the districts.

-In an effort to gain congruency of design standards within the districts and to remove existing ambiguity seforth in the design standards, a consultant should be engaged to review the existing design standards within the Special Review Districts.
+In an effort to gain congruency of design standards within the districts and to remove existing ambiguity set forth in the design standards, a consultant should be engaged to review the existing design standards within the Special Review Districts.

-PRIOR ACTION:

-None

-FUNDING:

-None

-FINANCIAL IMPACT:

-None